sujal111/Project-6/README.md

-# Hi Buddy!!
-Welcome 👋
+# A decentralised and distributed platform for Freelancing community

-## Project Name: Plant Home Page
+## Project Name: Zero Knowledge Freelance Platform

 ---

 ### Project Descripttion

-> **In this project I have created a Plant Home Page from scratch**
+> **In this project, we have created a decentralised freelancing community which enables zero knowledge transparency and authentic business between clients and freelancers.
+Clients and Freelancers collaborate and communicate through push notification and push Chat Dapp.
+WorldCoins is used for authentication and check if the user is human or not.
+IPFS is used for blockchain storage and eventually the platform is deployed on vialist. **

 ---

 ## 🛠 Technologies used

+> Ethereum

+> Push Protocol for Notification and Chat

+> ReactJs

-> HTML
+> IPFS, FileCoin,web3.storage

-> CSS
+> WorldCoin for authentication
 ---

-## What I have learnt in this project

-> learned about positioning

-> learned about flexbox

-> got good understanding of HTML & CSS

 ---

-## Time taken to Finish this project

-> I have taken 3 hours to complete this project.

 ## Feedback